amberstar/State/README.md

 ![<Protocol Oriented>](Docs/Resources/diag2.png)

 Not only can you extend each individual model type with an extension, you can also add API to all of your model elements by extending the Model protocol with your own protocol extension.
+In-fact, this is exactly how State provides a save function to every model.

 ## Serialization